Heath Robinson Vertical Garden Racks: Part 2

 The CMxG13/W has a heavier yielder but is a bit more prone to bud rot also up to press the

-V3 has been better quality, but as mentioned before I haven’t run equal numbers of
+V3 has been better quality, but as mentioned before, I haven’t run equal numbers of

-them so its not a fair comparison.
+so it’s not a fair comparison.

-many growers but if you take the time to get it right it will reward you with lower temps,
+many growers, but if you take the time to get it right, it will reward you with lower temps,

-simply wasting your time.
+wasting your time.

-the latest pics I did just that but I couldn’t be bothered to take any more pics so it will have to
+the latest pics, I did just that, but I couldn’t be bothered to take any more pics, so it will have to

 wait until next time.